gbmhunter/MHal/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v1.0.0.0  2014-09-12 Initial commit, added code, closes #1.
+v2.0.0.0  2014-09-15 Added hardware abstraction layer for a ADC, closes #2.
+Wrapped all code in the MbeddedNinja namespace, closes #3.
+Dropped the Hal prefix on code files and classes, as it is not needed, closes #4. v1.0.0.0  2014-09-12 Initial commit, added code, closes #1.
 GPIO and UART HAL objects added.
 PSoC-specific child classes for these objects added.
 Added example to README.
 ========= ========== ===================================================================================================